Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: Appendix C: Exact emergence of a memory kernel from integrating out an OU reservoir

 \section{Appendix C: Exact emergence of a memory kernel from integrating out an OU reservoir}

-In this Appendix we provide a self-contained derivation showing that integrating out a continuum of relaxational Ornstein--Uhlenbeck (OU) modes generates a nonlocal-in-time (memory) kernel for the remaining collective coordinate.
-The result makes explicit that long-memory response is the generic outcome of eliminating hidden internal degrees of freedom, and that a flat time-scale density of states yields the universal tail $K(t)\sim 1/t$.
-This time-domain elimination is equivalent in content to the Gaussian MSRJD integration, but is presented here directly at the level of the coupled equations of motion.
+In this Appendix we show that integrating out a continuum of Ornstein--Uhlenbeck (OU) relaxation modes generates an exact nonlocal memory kernel for the collective coordinate.
+This provides a direct time-domain derivation of the relaxation-spectrum representation used in the main text.